 I supposed it’s not really their fault that they don’t know how a Bank On Yourself policy works or how it’s different from the ones they know about.
 Out of more than 1,500 life insurance companies, only a handful even offer a product that meets all the requirements and has all the features needed to maximize the power of the Bank On Yourself concept.

-As a result, this type of specially-designed type of dividend-paying whole life policy isn’t even covered in the training programs advisors are required to take to get licensed.
+As a result, this type of specially-designed type of dividend-paying whole life policy isn’t even covered in the training programs financial representatives are required to take to get licensed.

-Also, advisors who design and implement Bank On Yourself-type policies have their commission slashed by 50-70% to do so.
+Also, financial representatives who design and implement Bank On Yourself-type policies have their commission slashed by 50-70% to do so.
 Many aren’t willing to do that.
-Which is another reason most financial advisors won’t tell you about this, or will try to steer you to another more profitable product.
+Which is another reason most financial representatives won’t tell you about this, or will try to steer you to another more profitable product.

 But don’t you think these experts should get the facts before pronouncing judgment?